 |4||+4 cards (if launched)|

 During the Hire Captains phase, the Lobster licenses allows a player to hire one additional captain and gives a bonus draw depending on the number of captains a player has.
 Cards are drawn after hiring captains is complete.

 +3 cards for 7+ captains

-During the Draw phase, the Tuna license allows the player to discard any card in their hand and gives a draw bonus.
+During the Draw phase (V), the Tuna license allows the player to keep and/or draw additional cards.
+Additionally, if required to discard, the player may discard any card in hand instead of only those just drawn.

 |Any||May discard from hand|

 |1||Draw 2, keep 2|

 |4||Draw 4, keep 3|

 Processing Vessel License

 The Processing Vessel license is required for a player to participate in the Processing and Trading phase.
 Each license gives an additional draw bonus during trading.